croffler/hugo-test/site/content/sbp/storm-integration.markdown

 ![alt tag](/sbp/attachment_files/storm/xap-general-spout.png)

 Depending on domain model and level of guarantees you want to provide, you choose either pure Storm or Trident.
-We provide Spout implementations for both â€“ `XAPSimpleSpout` and `XAPTranscationalTridentSpout` respectively.
+We provide Spout implementations for both - `XAPSimpleSpout` and `XAPTranscationalTridentSpout` respectively.

 ## Storm Spout

 `XAPSimpleSpout` is a spout implementation for pure Storm that reads data in batches from XAP.
 On XAP side we introduce conception of stream.
-Please find `SimpleStream` â€“ a stream implementation that supports writing data in single and batch modes and reading in batch mode. `SimpleStream` leverages XAPâ€™s FIFO(First In, First Out) capabilities.
+Please find `SimpleStream` - a stream implementation that supports writing data in single and batch modes and reading in batch mode. `SimpleStream` leverages XAP's FIFO(First In, First Out) capabilities.

 ![alt tag](/sbp/attachment_files/storm/simple-spout.png)

 `SimpleStream` works with arbitrary space class that has `FifoSupport.OPERATION` annotation and implements `Serializable`.

 Here is an example how one may write data to `SimpleStream` and process it in Storm topology.
-Letâ€™s consider we would like to build an application to analyze the stream of page views (user clicks) on website.
+Let's consider we would like to build an application to analyze the stream of page views (user clicks) on website.
 At first, we create a data model that represents a page view

 ```java